 “I can’t say what I want to say about this individual and/or individuals,” he said.
 “That swift justice comes their way and they no longer will be on anybody’s streets.”

-In a statement, Charlotte’s parents Carl and Denise said, “The outpouring of love and support, near and far, is overwhelming.
+In a statement, the girl’s parents said, “The outpouring of love and support, near and far, is overwhelming.
 We are eternally grateful.”

 (Copyright (c) 2019 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)